apache/arrow/docs/source/format/Intro.rst

 A primitive column represents an array of values where each value has the same physical size measured in bytes.
-Data types that share the same fixed size primitive layout are, for example, signed and unsigned integer types, floating point numbers, boolean, decimal and temporal types.
+Data types that share the same fixed size primitive layout are, for example, signed and unsigned integer data types, floating point numbers, boolean, decimal and temporal data types.

 .. figure:: ./images/primitive-diagram.svg
    :alt: Diagram is showing the difference between the primitive data